Linaro/lava/doc/content/technical-references/configuration/health-check.md

 # Health-Check

-A health-check is specific LAVA jobs that is automatically and regularly scheduled to check the health of DUT.
+A health-check is a specific LAVA job that is automatically and regularly scheduled to check the health of DUT.

 If for any reason the job fails, the DUT `health` will be set to `Bad` (see